 A Meaningful Process

 Optimist, visionary, leader—these are just a few of our favorite things about Joe.
-President of Jacoby Architects, he earned his Bachelor and Master of Architecture from UC Berkeley.
+Owner of Jacoby Architects, he earned his Bachelor and Master of Architecture from UC Berkeley.
 Well-traveled, Joe spent a few years practicing architecture in San Francisco and London.
-Always sketching in the corner, Joe looks for every opportunity to make spaces interesting.
+Always sketching and creating in the office, Joe looks for every opportunity to make spaces interesting.
 Driving the conceptual foundation of our projects, from imagination to construction, he seeks to find the wow factor in each of our clients’ unique lists of spaces and programs.
 Inspired by the mountains and deserts of Utah, his designs complement the site while providing for the needs of the building’s occupants.
 One to dislike “can’t”, Joe can provide you with the stunning and functional building you’re looking for.

 As a northern Utah native growing up in a small town, Kraig attained an early appreciation for the beauty of nature and the importance of sustainability.
 With a family of close-knit DIYers, he became well-versed in the creative process and in the critical role that teamwork can play in accomplishing a common goal.
 Kraig discovered Jacoby Architects while earning both his bachelor’s and master’s degrees in architecture from the University of Utah.
-Now as a Project Architect, Kraig is often the right-hand man and go-to guy of the office.
+Now as a Principal, Kraig is often the right-hand man and go-to guy of the office.
 His patience, good-natured attitude, care, and expertise translate to complete quality in the buildings he skillfully designs.

 Khue joins our team all the way from Vietnam.
 With an M.A. degree in Interior Design from Sheffield Hallam University, Khue’s breadth of knowledge, based on her experiences working in the interior design world of Vietnam, has become a valuable resource for our entire firm.
 Her design work is characterized by empathy and awareness, the same traits she displays in her interpersonal communications.
 Khue not only works incredibly hard but plays hard too.
 She enjoys traveling, and while Europe has been her favorite destination to date, she’s looking forward next to exploring the various regions of Peru.

 Ever the kinetic learner, Eric loves figuring out how things work and how they’re built.
 He is also inspired by visuals, explaining the wanderlust which has driven him to sketch old buildings across the globe.
 However, sketching hasn’t been his only international pursuit.
 After earning his bachelor’s degree in architecture from the University of Utah and his Master of Architecture from UC Berkeley, Eric spent two years working as an architect in San Francisco followed by three years in the busy hubs of Amsterdam, London, and Edinburgh, and the next 10+ years working here at Jacoby Architects.
-Pursuing his hands-on design roots, Eric recently launched a separate product design company called Eric Jacoby Design offering elegant and exciting pieces.
+Pursuing his hands-on design roots, Eric also recently launched a separate product design company offering elegant and exciting pieces.

 Even our projects that do not require a LEED certification or compliance with energy standards, as best practice, include proper building orientation; natural daylighting and ventilation; well-insulated envelopes; building materials that are recycled, low embodied, and low emitting; and high-efficiency fixtures and equipment.